wp-plugins/wp-performance-pack/readme.txt

 == Other Notes ==

-= How translation improvements work =
+= How localization improvements work =

 WPPP overrides WordPress' default implementation by using the *override_load_textdomain* hook.
 The fastest way for translations is using the native gettext implementation.
 This requires the PHP Gettext extension to be installed on the server.
 WPPPs gettext implementation is based on *Bernd Holzmuellers* [Translate_GetText_Native](http://oss.tiggerswelt.net/wordpress/3.3.1/) implementation (slightly modified).
 Gettext support is still a bit tricky and having the gettext extension installed doesn't mean it will work.